allenai/scifact/EVALUATION.md

 ## Abstract-level scoring

-An abstract is _correctly predicted_ if (1) its a relevant abstract, (2) its predicted label matches gold label, and (3) at least one gold evidence set is contained among the predicted evidence sentences.
+An abstract is _correctly predicted_ if (1) it is a relevant abstract, (2) its predicted label matches gold label, and (3) at least one gold evidence set is contained among the predicted evidence sentences.

+Note that our abstract evaluation code only counts the **first three predicted evidence sentences** for a given abstract; additional sentences are ignored.
+This is similar to the FEVER score, and is required because abstract-level evaluation does not penalize the model for over-predicting rationale sentences.

 Precision and recall are defined as follows: